ianlintner-wf/nginx-drupal/README.md

 # Docker image with Nginx and PHP 5.5.9 optimized for Drupal 7
-This image is build using Ubuntu 14.04 with Nginx and PHP 5.5.9 and is optimized to run Drupal 7.
+This image is build using Ubuntu 14.04 with Nginx and PHP 5.5.9 and is optimized to run Drupal 7 and it is designed to use the docroot which is how Acquia repositories are setup if you are hosting your production site on Acquia.

-It can run Drupal 6 but most likelly you'll have PHP errors depending on the modules you have installed.
-In that case is recommended to use the image iiiepe/nginx-drupal6 or iiiepe/apache-drupal6
+- Repository root --> /var/www
+ - docroot --> /var/www/docroot *drupal instance*
+   - sites
+   - core
+   - ...
+ - scripts
+ - tools

 Includes: